SimonHeggie/Blender-GatherResources/README.md

 For now, grab the PY file and copy and paste it into your text editor in Blender, save it in the blend file.
 Run the script to activate it.

 ## Usage:

+For now, just copy the contents of the PY file into your script editor and press play.

+In the future the plane is to provide an addon which creates this menu item:

 File > External Data > Gather Resources: